Culture of India: Festivals

 India, being a multi-cultural, multi-ethnic and multi-religious society, celebrates holidays and festivals of various religions.
 The three national holidays in India, the Independence Day, the Republic Day and the Gandhi Jayanti, are celebrated with zeal and enthusiasm across India.
 In addition, many Indian states and regions have local festivals depending on prevalent religious and linguistic demographics.
-Popular religious festivals include the Hindu festivals of Navratri, Janmashtami, Diwali, Maha Shivratri, Ganesh Chaturthi, Durga Puja, Holi, Rath Yatra, Ugadi, Vasant Panchami, Rakshabandhan, and Dussehra.
+Popular religious festivals include the Hindu festivals of Chhath, Navratri, Janmashtami, Diwali, Maha Shivratri, Ganesh Chaturthi, Durga Puja, Holi, Rath Yatra, Ugadi, Vasant Panchami, Rakshabandhan, and Dussehra.
 Several harvest festivals such as Makar Sankranti, Sohrai, Pusnâ, Hornbill, Chapchar Kut, Pongal, Onam and Raja sankaranti swinging festival are also fairly popular.

 India celebrates a variety of festivals due to the large diversity of India.
 Many religious festivals like Diwali (Hindu) Eid (Muslim) Christmas (Christian), etc. are celebrated by all.
 The government also provides facilities for the celebration of all religious festivals with equality and grants road bookings, security, etc. providing equality to the diverse religions and their festivals.

 The Indian New Year festival is celebrated in different parts of India with a unique style at different times.
 Ugadi, Bihu, Gudhi Padwa, Puthandu, Vaisakhi, Pohela Boishakh, Vishu and Vishuva Sankranti are the New Year festival of different part of India.

 Certain festivals in India are celebrated by multiple religions.
 Notable examples include Diwali, which is celebrated by Hindus, Sikhs, Buddhists, and Jains across the country and Buddha Purnima, Krishna Janmashtami, Ambedkar Jayanti celebrated by Buddhists and Hindus.
 Sikh festivals, such as Guru Nanak Jayanti, Baisakhi are celebrated with full fanfare by Sikhs and Hindus of Punjab and Delhi where the two communities together form an overwhelming majority of the population.
 Adding colours to the culture of India, the Dree Festival is one of the tribal festivals of India celebrated by the Apatanis of the Ziro valley of Arunachal Pradesh, which is the easternmost state of India.
 Nowruz is the most important festival among the Parsi community of India.

 Islam in India is the second largest religion with over 172 million Muslims, according to India's 2011 census.
-The Islamic festivals which are observed and are declared public holiday in India are; Eid al-Fitr, Eid al-Adha (Bakri Eid), Milad-un-Nabi, Muharram and Shab-e-Barat.
+The Islamic festivals which are observed and are declared public holiday in India are; Eid al-Fitr, Eid al-Adha, Mawlid, Muharram and Shab-e-Barat.
 Some of the Indian states have declared regional holidays for the particular regional popular festivals; such as Arba'een, Jumu'ah-tul-Wida and Shab-e-Qadar.

 Christianity in India is the third-largest religion with over 27.8 million Christians, according to India's 2011 census.
 With over 27.8 million Christians, of which 17 million are Roman Catholics, India is home to many Christian festivals.
 The country celebrates Christmas and Good Friday as public holidays.

 Regional and community fairs are also a common festivals in India.
 For example, Pushkar Fair of Rajasthan is one of the world's largest markets of cattle and livestock.